What is a Directors Pension?

 When putting together a plan we will ensure the Risk Profile of pension fund is aligned with the investor’s attitude to risk.

-Pension Lump Sum:
+Retirement Lump Sum:

-You are entitled to the take benefits in one of two ways:
+To summarize, you are entitled to the take benefits in one of two ways:

 – A once-off lump sum of up to one and a half times final salary*; and,